 We highly value the support of parents and carers in hearing their children read at home as research tells us that the more children read, the better their life chances.

 Writing is a complex process that enables children to communicate their ideas on paper.
 Teachers teach a range of genres across each year to ensure children write for a range of purposes, for example to entertain, to inform or persuade.

 Writing lessons take place for an hour each day, with at least 30 minutes per week allocated to the direct teaching of spelling.
 Units of work are carefully planned to model excellent writing and vocabulary that children can use as scaffolds for their own work before they move on to write independently.
 At all stages, and in context whenever possible, children are explicitly taught the appropriate grammar, spelling and punctuation for their year group.
 Teachers strive to link writing in English to other areas of the curriculum at every opportunity.

 Speaking and listening is central to learning, culture and life.
 We acknowledge that high quality talk leads to high quality literacy.
 Speech, language and communication play a vital role in our lives.

-During their time at the Huntspill Federation, we aim that children should become fluent and confident communicators, increasingly matching their style and responses to their purpose and audience.
+During their time at The Huntspill Primary Academies, we aim that children should become fluent and confident communicators, increasingly matching their style and responses to their purpose and audience.
 The skills of speaking and listening are therefore included in the key expectations for each phase.
 Children should: